Lucia Dlugoszewski: Compositions

-Inventions
+Invented Instruments

-Like that of Pauline Oliveros, Harry Partch and Moondog, Dlugoszewski's music was animated by the invention and construction of new musical instruments, many of which she utilized in performance.
-In her interview with Gagne, the composer estimated that she had constructed or designed at least a hundred instruments during her career (a frequent partner was sculptor Ralph Dorazio, who built instruments to Dlugoszewski's specifications).
+Like those of Henry Cowell, Harry Partch, and Moondog, Dlugoszewski's music was deeply intertwined with the invention and construction of new musical instruments, many of which she utilized in performance.
+In her interview with Gagne, the composer estimated that she had constructed or designed around a hundred instruments during her career, often collaborating with sculptor Ralph Dorazio, who built instruments to her specifications.

-She was inspired, she told Gagne, by her teacher Varèse, who used electronic tools to create disorienting and exciting new sonorities.
-"It's not that I was out to invent instruments", said Dlugoszewski, "but that I wanted to create an ego-less sound possibility, a suchness possibility, so that you would help the ear just to hear the sound for its own sake."
+Dlugoszewski was inspired by her teacher Edgard Varèse, who used electronic tools to create disorienting and exciting new sonorities.
+She explained, "It's not that I was out to invent instruments, but that I wanted to create an ego-less sound possibility, a suchness possibility, so that you would help the ear just to hear the sound for its own sake."

-Most of Dlugoszewski's invented instruments are percussive: pianos, drums, rattles and gourds.
-She created dozens of new instruments, many made of plastic, for a single 1961 work, Eight Clear Places.
-Her most famous invented instrument is the timbre piano, which uses bows and plectra in addition to the traditional keys.
+Dlugoszewski's most famous creation is the Timbre Piano, often referred to as an "invented instrument."
+However, it is more accurately understood as a performance practice and a set of techniques she developed for playing a traditional grand piano.
+This approach involved using objects on the strings and playing the piano's interior with percussion mallets, hands, or other methods, allowing her to create a diverse range of sounds.
+The Timbre Piano became a central part of her musical expression throughout her career.

-Dlugoszewski retreated from invention after the early 1960s, preferring to explore the possibilities of the huge array of instruments which she by then had at her disposal.
+In addition to the Timbre Piano, Dlugoszewski invented a wide variety of unique percussion instruments.
+These include Unsheltered Rattles, Tangent Rattles, Square Drums, and Ladder Harps, which were often created in "families" of different sizes.
+The instruments were made from various materials such as wood, glass, skins, and metals, offering a rich and varied sonic palette that she used in her compositions and performances.

 Philosophy

 Dlugoszewski, like other composers of her generation, claimed a wide and varied assortment of influences, many of them Eastern in origin (Noh drama and haiku, for example).
-She was exceptional, though, for her belief in the power of subtlety in music.
-Virgil Thomson described hers as "music of great delicacy".
-Dlugoszewski's music is remarkable for its use of silence and of gentle, muffled sounds, especially considering that much of her repertoire is for percussion instruments.